 Therefore, the present study was set in order to address the shortcomings found in real-world operation studies on biodiesel (Table 1) and those present in LCA of biodiesel (Table 2).
 More specifically, the emissions attributed to waste cooking oil (WCO) and poultry fat (PF) biodiesel blends when used in urban buses were measured in idle operation mode using an accurate statistical analysis.
 It should be mentioned that measuring emissions in idle operation mode is very important since idle engine operation of vehicles, usually taking place during heavy traffics or at stations, is associated with significant negative health and environmental impacts (Nerella, 2010).
-The attributional and consequential environmental well to wheel LCA by considering the real-world condition combustion data using ten urban buses.
+The attributional and consequential environmental impacts of the investigated biodiesel fuels were also evaluated through a well to wheel LCA by considering the real-world condition combustion data using ten urban buses.